• About

 18 Thursday Sep 2014

-Posted by is this anything in twitter tweets
+Posted twitter tweets

 absurdity, apophenia, autism, both, coincidence, happiness, illusion, miracle, paradox, randomness, serendipity, surprise, surrender, zen